redhat-cop/cloud.vmware_ops/README.md

 # Ansible Collection: cloud.vmware_ops

-This repo hosts the `cloud.vmware_ops` validated Ansible Collection.
+This repository hosts the `cloud.vmware_ops` validated Ansible Collection.

 The collection includes a variety of Ansible roles and playbooks to help automate the management of VMware.